 Is WhatsApp taking up too much storage space on your phone?
 You can use the built-in storage management tool to free up some valuable space!

-- › How to Make Voice and Video Calls on Skype
+- › How to Make WhatsApp Voice or Video Calls on Desktop

 - › How to Add a Contact in WhatsApp